 Dr Caroline Cook, one of the participating physicians, shared a clinical example of a young underweight 17-year-old patient with a history of dietary challenges and failed treatments.
 The patient had a very low BMI, was consistently missing school, and “would not go to an eating disorder clinic in the city and would only agree to come to my practice."
 After introducing the patient to an onsite dietitian the patient visited the office every two weeks.
 The dietitian frequently checked in with Dr Cook to discuss concerns and process.
 Dr Cook reported that her patient is “stable, has gained weight and is now doing really well.
 She’s 18 and graduating from high school this year."

 Another example of patient success was when one 65-year-old sedentary woman diagnosed with diabetes, hypertension and struggling with post-retirement depression began seeing the dietitian at her local doctor’s office.
 Under the dietitian’s guidance she was able to transition to a healthier diet and increased her activity level.
-She even had the opportunity to fulfill one of her dreams of joining a competitive dragon boat racing team and won a gold medal.
+She even had the opportunity to fulfill one of her dreams of joining a competitive dragon boat racing team, and won a gold medal.

 The Abbotsford Division of Family Practice’s pilot project demonstrated a team-based approach to care that enabled providers to effectively support patients as well as each other.
-In addition to the positive patient feedback, the participating physicians appreciated the amount of time saved counselling complex patients and the ease of access to the dietitian.
+In addition to the positive patient feedback, the participating physicians appreciated the amount of time saved counselling patients with complex health challenges, and the ease of access to the dietitian.
 Currently, the Abbotsford Division is looking into new ways of evaluating the work to demonstrate sustainability and prove its business case so these learnings can be integrated into its next project.